Alstom in Norway

 Biggest supplier of trains and onboard ERTMS equipment in Norway

-Alstom is a global leader in smart, innovative and sustainable mobility.
-Alstom offers a new generation of emission-free trains equipped with fuel cell drive, as well as battery driven vehicles.
+Alstom is a global leader in smart, innovative, and sustainable mobility.
 To reduce the environmental impact throughout the lifecycle of trains, Alstom has integrated eco-design into its product research and development strategy.
 Alstom develops and customises solutions to deliver the best quality with a high level of service while focusing on safety and punctuality.

 employees in Norway